fox-it/dissect-docs/docs/source/rdump.rst

 ~~~~~~~~~

 Filtering records can be done through the ``-s`` option.
-The selection option must be Python-expression, where the record is represented by the symbol ``r``.
+The selection option must be a Python-expression, where the record is represented with the symbol ``r``.
 So to eliminate all records that have no domain value:

 .. code-block:: console